aubreyrjones/orbit_rat/README.md

 that kind of defeats the purpose.

 On the other hand, this is also an absolutely _ideal_ first microcontroller project.
+You can build a completely decent version using just breakout- and bread-boards.
-It is within your abilities to build one.
+It is within your abilities to Orbit Rat.
 I believe in you.

-(In the future, I may consider selling parts or a kit.
-But even then I don't anticipate selling completed units.)
+You can also try one of the circuit boards from the `circuits` directory.
+Most of those designs aren't tested, but they're a good starting point for your design.
+When I get a design printed and tested, I will mark it conspicuously.